nopnop2002/Arduino-STM32-nRF24L01/example/AdvancedSetting/README.md

 # About antena
 Standard PCB antenna is designed for 2MBps frequency.
-If you change the frequency, you will need to change to an IPEX antenna that matches the frequency.
+If you want to change the frequency, you need to use an IPEX antenna type module and use an IPEX antenna that matches the frequency.